kashisau/api-modules-v1-auth/views/tokens.md

 # Tokens methods
 ## Auth module

 The Tokens method handles the issuing, validation and revocation of authentication tokens that are used by the API server.
-The API server will track all authentication tokens that have been issued and keep a record of activity for each one.
+The two types of authentication tokens (`auth` and `renew`) are documented on the [Auth module page](../).

 ## Methods

 ### `POST` tokens [AccessLevel 0]

-Used to request a new authentication token got use with API modules.
+Used to request a new `renew` and `auth` token pair for use with all API methods on the API server.
 Authentication tokens vary in [access level](../../#Authorisation) depending on the data provided during creation.

 #### Required attributes

-There are no mandatory attributes required to create an authentication token of access level 1.
-If no post information is supplied, then a new token of access level 1 will be provided.
+There are no mandatory attributes required to create an authentication token of access level 0.
+If no post information is supplied, then a `renew` and `auth` token pair access level 0 will be provided.

 | Property | Value(s) | Description |
 |----------|----------|-------------|